dustindoucette/Movie-Trailer-Rating-Program/README.md

 ## Project Files

-By default, the project contains the following file and folder layout:
+By default, the project contains the following file and directory layout:

     ```
     Movie_Trailer_Program